psychemedia/middle-english-romances/havelock-the-dane.md

 Wok Ubbe, and saw a mikel Hth
 In the hour that Hauelok lay,
 Also brith so it were day.
-" T"^ eus !" quoth Ubbe, " hwat may this be ?
+" T"^ eus!" quoth Ubbe, " hwat may this be ?
 \_^ Betere is I go miself, and se:
 Hwether he sitten nou, and wesseylen,
 Or of ani shotshipe to-deyle.